Sunday 14 October and Monday 15 October 2012

 Again I had to go landslide to collect my bag and then recheck into my flight.
 Border control wanted to know what I could possibly see in Iceland – I responded hopefully the Northern lights.
 I then changed terminals and had to wait over an hour for the Icelandair airline check in to open with only the cold hard floor (all of the few seats were taken).

 Since I had no privileges with this airline and no lounge access I killed the few hours before the flight just walking around the terminal and watching TV shows on the iPad.
 The flight boarded at 9.10 pm local time and took around 3 hours but I had my eyes closed for almost all of it.

 5. Reykjavik, Iceland

 We landed 3 hours later at 23.10 local time.
-After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to a what I think was weather so cold it was in the minus temperature range.
-In Bangkok it was hard not to sweat, that won’t be a problem here.
+After getting some local money out, 20,000 Kronur or about $160 Australian dollars I found the transfer bus company and went outside to what I think based on the very weather so cold was a minus temperature of around -4 or -6.
+In Bangkok it was hard not to sweat, that will not be a problem in Iceland.

 In summary my passport got 6 stamps during this weird travelling period, an experience in itself.